gregcusack/gossip-visualizer/README.md

 cd solana
 ```
 Depending if you want metrics or not, checkout either `gossip-only-gce-influx` or `gossip-only-gce`
+If you want metrics, you still have to set the environment variables (see above)!

 Create N accounts files with default stakes
 ```